ETF Securities

 ETF Securities is an asset management firm that issues exchange-traded funds (ETFs) primarily in Australia.

 History

 The company was founded by Australian businessman and philanthropist Graham Tuckwell.

 The company worked with the World Gold Council on the development of the first gold ETF in 2003 and collaborated on the listing of Gold Bullion Securities on the London Stock Exchange in March 2004.

-In 2003, the company listed the first physically-backed gold exchange-traded commodity (ETC) on the Australian Stock Exchange.
+In 2003, the company listed the first physically-backed gold exchange-traded commodity (ETC) on the Australian Securities Exchange.

 In 2005, the company created Europe's first petroleum ETF and in 2006 established the world's first commodities ETF platform, making 19 commodities and 10 commodity indices available on the London Stock Exchange and other European exchanges.

 In 2008, the company listed the first carbon ETF on the London Stock Exchange.